 As we complete small jobs doing installations for individual homeowners, and whenever we do pro bono work at schools and institutions we look to offset our costs by allowing a few select volunteers tag along as part of our workforce.

 What do you get out of it: Typically we will be completing the work of installing a fabulous permaculture element (a banana circle, a herb spiral, a large scale composting set up, a rainwater catchment system, a garden pond...)
 You are there from start to finish learning the ins and outs of the installation from one of our professionals.
 This is valuable, hands on learning you can't get on the internet.
 Being part of our workforce volunteer team allows you to increase your skill base while getting a workout.

 LEARN FOR FREE!

 We are always on the lookout for those professionals willing to offer a little assistance in their area of expertise, no matter what that is.
 We are a small not for profit organization and need all the assistance any regular start up business needs.
-Let us know how you think you may be able to help out or lend us a favor in exchange for a potted herb, a course or advice on your farm or home garden design!
+Let us know how you think you may be able to help out or lend us a favor in exchange for a potted herb, a fruit tree, a course or advice on your farm or home garden design!

 Heres a list of the kinds of skills we are always on the look out for: